About The Ampersand Prize

 The Ampersand Prize is open to young adult and middle-grade novels across all genres.
 To be eligible for the Ampersand Prize, writers should not have already published a novel for these audiences with a trade publisher anywhere in the world.

-Writers should send their complete submissions as one combined PDF or Word document to [email protected].
+Writers should enter their complete submissions as one combined PDF or Word document via the submission portal.

 To be considered eligible, submissions MUST contain these four items in the following order: